Rayvid/men-microservice-skeleton/README.md

-# No transpiler (M)EN microservice skeleton - fastest way to kickoff your microservice
+# No transpiler (M)EN microservice project template - fastest way to kickoff your microservice

 Micro service project template based on Node 16.4 with strong focus on KISS principles.
 Really straightforward, just checkout and `docker compose -f compose.dev.yml up`.
-Mongo initialization is lazy, on first call, so can be launched w/o actual mongo server running.
+Mongo initialization is lazy, on first call, so can be used w/o actual mongo server running.

 It slowly evolved as a result of my own experience of solving similar problems in multiple projects, with teams of very different skill level.
-So I am outsourcing it to shortcut others and hopefully to get some contributions we all will benefit from.

-(Migrating step by step from CommonJS, sorry for still some artifacts)
+So keeping KISS principles is very important in this project.
+Well, you will probably find oauth2 stuff, model folder and exceptions not that simple, but at least you can find comments/readme explaining need for additional complexity there.

 ## Modules vs infrastructure code duplication